guybedford/module-property-refined-proposal/spec.md

 This specification represents a NodeJS resolution algorithm which is backwards compatible with the existing [Node modules resolution algorithm](https://nodejs.org/api/modules.html#modules_all_together), while supporting package.json lookups for all module loads, allowing a new `format` property to indicate `"cjs"` or `"esm"` formats for packages to be interpreted as CommonJS or ECMAScript Modules respectively.

-For performance, it is assumed that the algorithm would cache the package.json contents in a single cache, reusing the cached contents for the duration of execution (including caching the absence of a package.json file), just like modules get cached in the module registry for the duration of execution.
+For performance the package.json contents are cached for the duration of execution (including caching the absence of a package.json file), just like modules get cached in the module registry for the duration of execution.
+This caching is described in the GET_PACKAGE_CONFIG function.

-If a `node --module x` flag were to be supported, this sets the `modulesDefault` argument to true in the resolution process.
+If a `node --module x` flag were to be supported, this sets the `modulesDefault` argument to true in the resolution process for that entry point only.

 > **RESOLVE(name: String, parentPath: String, modulesDefault: Boolean): ModuleNamespace**
 > 1. Assert _parentPath_ is a valid file system path.